 - How does effective, transparent communication help connect employees to their company's mission?

 - What is the role of managers in improving teamwork?

 Jane Miller, President and Chief Operating Officer at Gallup, was our guest on a recent Called to Coach.
-In an episode that focused on the workplace before, during and after the COVID-19 pandemic, Jane shared what Gallup has learning in navigating the pandemic.
+In Part 1 of a series on teamwork, this episode focused on the workplace before, during and after the COVID-19 pandemic, Jane shared what Gallup has learning in navigating the pandemic.
 Communication and overcommunication are vital, and the role of the manager is key in building trust and keeping employees connected to their company's mission, especially as so many have been working remotely.
 Effective, transparent communication from leadership via managers brings every employee in to what the organization is doing and thinking, and helps facilitate greater teamwork and collaboration.
 It will continue to be important as workplaces move into a post-pandemic mindset.

 When we work from home, we may be individually more productive, but are we collectively? ...
 Are we doing what's best for the greater good when we're remote, versus when we are together?
 Because when we're together, we can do some pretty powerful things.Jane Miller, 30:29

 Culture and purpose are closely linked, but they're very, very different.
 And I think purpose is actually a subset of culture, but you can't have culture without purpose.Jane Miller, 9:35

 The more that [coaches] can work with leaders and managers on thinking about what it takes to bring out the best in every single person, while simultaneously meeting the needs of the market and the clients, that's really what's going to bring focus to the future.Jane Miller, 42:23